 - Outdoors: Mold is virtually everywhere outdoors however, concentrations of mold are quite limited.
 The mold growing outdoors does not produce enough sports to be extremely dangerous for those who are vulnerable.

 - Indoors: Mold growing indoors is far more problematic due to a lack of airflow within the confined space.
 There are also more opportunities for it to locate moist areas within food sources, leading to them multiplying.
 This is especially true after a flooding event.

 There are different varieties of mold, including black mold which may or may not cause serious health issues.
 Regardless, exposure to mold of any type can be problematic, especially for those who have underlying health issues and are more susceptible to illness.

 For those with a mold allergy, this can represent a significant respiratory issue.
 Those with underlying health issues such as respiratory illness, asthma, lung disease, COPD, and immune suppression are particularly vulnerable to mold exposure.

 Exposure to mold may cause a variety of conditions ranging from coughing and sneezing to itchy skin, headaches, and even dizziness.
 While such symptoms may be the sign of other illnesses or types of infection, those who experience such symptoms should inform their doctor and request getting checked for mold infection.

 If you are concerned that mold may be present in your home or workplace, contact the experts at Brickley Environmental for assistance today.
 The trained technicians at Brickley Environmental have the knowledge, experience, and equipment to remove the mold from your property.

-For more information on lead poisoning, visit the CDC’s website here.
+For more information on mold exposure, click here to visit the CDC website.